zaid478/ClusterNet_ML_Project/README.md

 # Datasets

+## Make sure to download the datasets from the original repository

 Included are the datasets used to run the experiments in the paper.
 Here are the mappings between the filenames (which can be used as the --dataset argument to the code) and the names of the datasets in the paper:

 * cora: the [cora](https://relational.fit.cvut.cz/dataset/CORA) dataset (cora)